miztiik/xray-lambda-profiler/README.md

 # Profile AWS Lambda Calls using X-ray

+Let us consider a business running a web application in AWS.
+As the business is scaling up with more user added to the application, support teams are receiving feedback from their users that the time taken to complete the transactions have increased.
+The user experience had been impacted because of the delays.

+As the owner of the application, you would like to know what exactly is the issue and where is the issue in your application workflow.
+You would like to know what tools AWS offers to address these issues.

   ![Miztiik Serverless Lambda Profiler AWS XRay](images/miztiik-xray-lambda-profiler-architecture-01.png)

-  Consider the scenario, Where there is an lambda function making multiple calls, including a call to an _external_ app to get some data.
-If you want to find out how long does it take for each of those calls, you can use AWS Xray to trace those calls.

-  Trace your lambda function requests from beginning to end and generate visual representation of the resources in your application and the connections (edges) between them.
+  AWS Xray helps you trace your application requests from beginning to end and generate visual representation of the resources in your application and the connections (edges) between them.
+In this post, we will see, How to use AWS Xray to trace calls and gain insights to your application

   Follow this article in **[Youtube](https://www.youtube.com/c/ValaxyTechnologies)**